captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ## ROBYN:
 Because I heard
 French
-around five a.m ?
+around five a.m 7
 ---
 ## SHARON:
 How did you know who to target?
 ---
 ## ROBYN:
-"Targee I don't use that word "target”
+"Target" I don't use that word "target"
 ---
 ## SHARON:
 Okay...
 ---
 ## ROBYN:
-"Identify," I took some time to identify my dient base
+"Identify," I took some time to identify my client base
 ---
 ## SHARON:
 Okay...
 So like...
 ---
 ## ROBYN:
-Northemers are mean and paranoid
+Northerners are mean and paranoid
-Southemers are nice but suspicious
+Southerners are nice but suspicious
 The west coast is in a state of anarchy
 ---
 ## SHARON:
 And Iowa?
+ 69

 ---
 ## ROBYN:
 The Midwest is always good.
 (Beat.)

 ---
 ## SHARON:
-We could can Tanya.
+We could call Tanya.
 ---
 ## ROBYN:
 Tanya.